JoshuaDoucet/wtnfStorefrontAPI/README.md

   - Node.js v15.13.2
   - npm 8.1.2
   - a linux command line interface
 ### Get the application code
 * Clone this repo
+  - At the CLI run "git clone https://github.com/JoshuaDoucet/wtnfStorefront.git main"
 ### Get the postgres database up and running
 * Setup the database
+  - TODO
-## Run the Express web server
+### Run the Express web server
 * Run the web server
+  - At the CLI run "npm run watch" or "npm run start"
-## Visit the application endpoints
+### Visit the application endpoints
-* Login to the storefront
+* Login to the storefront.
   This is required to access msot of the application data
  - [GET] /authenticate
    - HTTP request body